EzzeldinKandeel/z-images/README.md

 ## Description

-This is a web API for storing images using a S3-compatible object storage solution and for applying several transformations on stored images.
+This is a web API for storing images using an S3-compatible object storage solution and for applying several transformations to stored images.

 Developed using the [Nest](https://nestjs.com) framework.